Mojang/minecraft-scripting-libraries/libraries/math/README.md

 @minecraft/math is published to NPM and follows standard semver semantics.
 To use it in your project, there are two main options:

 1. Download `@minecraft/math` from NPM by doing `npm install @minecraft/math` within your scripts pack.
 By using `@minecraft/math`, you will need to do some sort of bundling to merge the library into your packs code.
 We recommend using [esbuild](https://esbuild.github.io/getting-started/#your-first-bundle) for simplicity.
 2. This repository publishes releases for `@minecraft/math`, and on each release we attach a pre-bundled copy of the `@minecraft/math` module.
-Feel free to take this JS bundle and integrate into your projects as it contains all dependencies coupled together, and this pattern does not require bundling.
+Feel free to take this JS bundle and integrate into your projects as it contains all dependencies coupled together, and this pattern does not require bundling within your own project.